Ben Elliott

 Recent cases include:

-- Fisher & ors v HMRC (Supreme Court) – Appeals considering the Transfer of Assets Abroad Regime
+- Fisher & ors v HMRC [2023] UKSC 44 – Appeals considering the Transfer of Assets Abroad Regime.
+(Ben was also invited to write an article on the case in Tax Journal).

 - Murphy & Linnett v HMRC [2023] EWCA Civ 497 – an application for judicial review concerning claims under Extra-Statutory Concession B18 by UK beneficiaries receiving discretionary income payments from a non-resident trust for credit in respect of tax paid by the trustees on the UK source income.